sneha756/EDA_Capstone/README.md

     ## data:  alcohol by as.factor(quality)
     ## Kruskal-Wallis chi-squared = 1397.3, df = 6, p-value < 2.2e-16

 Shapiro - Wilk test - tests whther the data is normally distributed.
-Since our p\<0.05 and we have ordinal data type, we need to perform some non-parametric tests like Spearman Rank’s correlation and Kruskal-Wallis test to compare median across multiple groups.
-Since our p-value \< 0.05, we can reject our null hypothesis.
+Since our p-value is less than 0.05 and we have ordinal data type, we need to perform some non-parametric tests like Spearman Rank’s correlation and Kruskal-Wallis test to compare median across multiple groups.
+Since our p-value is less than 0.05, we can reject our null hypothesis.
 Therefore we have enough evidence to support the hypothesis that alcohol content differs across quality scores.

 ### Hypothesis 2